christine-iyer/rough-auto/server/README.md

 # Next Steps

+# List of Mechanics and Mechanic Dashboard FrontEnd

+## Features

+- Mechanic signup and login
+- List of mechanics and their services **for customer shopping**, ie, everyone has access.
+- Mechanic Dashboard
+   - View job requests (pending customer requests.
+Consider best practices for job bidding requests)
+   - Change settings.
+(Turn notifications on and off)
+   - Edit profile.
+(Change pricing, services, etc)
+   - Analytics.
+(Time from job request to decision, missed jobs, ratings)

 # AutoApp Backend

 This is the backend for the AutoApp MERN stack project.
 It provides RESTful API endpoints for user authentication and management using MongoDB Atlas, Express, JWT, and bcrypt.